Article

 Modern goalkeeping requires the 'Number One' to be the first point of attack, meaning your distribution metrics are often more important to college scouts than your shot-stopping stats.

-• The Lab Fix: Focus on a linear "dart-throwing" motion.
+- The Lab Fix: Focus on a linear "windmill" motion.
 Keep your elbow high and release the ball with a straight over-the-top snap, using your core—not your shoulder—for power.

 Mistake 2: The "Flat Foot" (Kicking Mechanics)